Western Seminary: Academics

-Western Seminary offers the Master of Arts (MA), Master of Divinity (M.Div.), and Master of Theology (Th.M.) degrees.
-It also offers the Doctor of Intercultural Studies, Doctor of Ministry (D.Min.), and Doctor of Education (Ed.D.) degrees as well as non-credit programs.
+Western Seminary offers the Master of Arts (MA), Master of Divinity (M.Div.) and Master of Theology (Th.M.) degrees.
+It also offers the Doctor of Intercultural Studies, Doctor of Ministry (D.Min.), Doctor of Education (Ed.D.) and Doctor of Philosophy (Ph.D.) degrees as well as non-credit programs.

 Theology and philosophy of ministry

 Western Seminary is dedicated to "gospel-centered transformation."
-The seminary centers all learning and experience - in and out of the classroom - on the gospel.
+The seminary centers all learning and experience – in and out of the classroom – on the gospel.

 Though Western Seminary students come from a large number of Christian denominations and non-denominational churches, the faculty teaches a conservative and evangelical Christian doctrine, with a philosophy of ministry in and alongside the church.
 Western Seminary regards the Bible as the infallible and inerrant word of God.

 Accreditation

 Western Seminary is accredited to award master's and doctorate degrees by the Northwest Commission on Colleges and Universities (NWCCU) and is an accredited member of the Association of Theological Schools in the United States and Canada (ATS).

 The seminary is also a partner with Jerusalem University College in Jerusalem, Israel, as well as a charter member of the Institute of Theological Studies (ITS).